JoeSimmonds/MakingSenseOfSoftwareDevelopment/PITCHME.md

  - You and your team are best placed to understand what is needed
  - Testing ideas can help
  - Use your retros!
+ - Experts can help you but ...
+ - ... sometimes experiments can be better
  - Your Scrum Masters are experts in this stuff